 Man sent to prison for biting off chunk of wife's nose

-HARTFORD, Conn. – A Connecticut man who bit off a chunk of his wife's nose, permanently disfiguring her, has been sent to prison for more than six years.
+HARTFORD, Conn. – A Connecticut man who bit off a chunk of his wife's nose, permanently disfiguring her, will spend more than six years in prison following his Tuesday sentencing.

-The Hartford Court reports that 55-year-old Rodwell Clay was sentenced Tuesday after pleading under the Alford doctrine to a first-degree assault charge.
-That means while he does not agree with all the state's allegations, he acknowledges there is enough evidence to convict.
+Rodwell Clay, 55, was sentenced after pleading under the Alford doctrine to a first-degree assault charge, the Hartford Court reported.
+That means while he does not agree with all the state's allegations, he acknowledges there is enough evidence to convict him.

-Prosecutors say Clay bit his wife in their Bloomfield home in August 2015.
-The couple has since divorced and the victim says she wants nothing to do with Clay, who she says stalked, harassed and threatened her during their marriage.
+Clay bit the victim in their Bloomfield home in August 2015, prosecutors said.
+The couple has since divorced.

+She now wants nothing to do with Clay, who stalked, harassed and threatened her during their marriage, she said in court.
+Every day she looks in the mirror she's reminded of the attack and hopes to have surgery to further repair the damage, she said.

-Clay told the judge he still loves the victim, but apologized only after being prompted by his attorney.
+Clay told the judge he still loves the victim, still considers her his wife despite the divorce and compared his prosecution to the persecution of Christ.
+He apologized only after his attorney prompted him to do so.

+That led prosecutor Christopher Pelosi to say Clay's apparent lack of remorse makes him fear for the victim.

-Clay was sentenced to 15 years in prison, with 6 ½ to serve, and three years' probation.
+Clay was sentenced to 15 years in prison, with 6½ years to serve, and three years of probation.
+He also was also barred from contacting his ex-wife.

 Information from: Hartford Courant, http://www.courant.com